jsime/anyevent-mattermost/README.md

 - channel

     The name of the channel to which the message should be posted.
+This may be either the short name (which appears in URLs in the web UI) or the display name (which may contain spaces).
+In the case of conflicts, the display name takes precedence, on the theory that it is the most enduser-visible name of channels and thus the least surprising.

 - message